TIS-Cloud-Team/TF_Community_workshop/Labs/5_dependencies/1_dependencies.md

 #### Verify

-Have a look through the resource groups and ensure that a resource group has been created in each of them.
+Have a look through the resource groups and ensure that a vnet resource has been created in each of them.

 #### Clean up the infrastructure